Harry B. Harris Jr.: U.S. Ambassador to South Korea

 He stepped down as ambassador in January 2021.
 In an interview with the Financial Times published on 5 February 2021, He said "Some of the race baiting, I was surprised by that" because of his part-Japanese background.

+He was awarded South Korea's Order of Diplomatic Service Merit (Gwanghwa Medal) at a ceremony in Washington, D.C. on September 8, 2021.

 Controversy

 Some South Korean activists criticized Harris over his mustache, which they claimed was reminiscent of Japanese-appointed Governors-General (Itō Hirobumi) during Japanese rule over Korea.
-Harris disagreed with the criticisms and suggested they stemmed from his racial heritage.
+Harris disagreed with the criticisms and suggested they stemmed from his Japanese heritage.
 Harris shaved off his mustache in July 2020.
 A CNN article written by Joshua Berlinger suggested that given Harris's ancestry, the criticism of his mustache may be due to racism.

-Some South Korean liberal media outlets said the controversy over his mustache was triggered by his previous remarks that ignored South Korea's sovereignty and showed similar political views to the right-wing of Japan.
-Harris referred to politicians around Moon Jae-in as "Jongbuk" (종북), and was later accused of acting like "Japanese colonial government" (일본 총독) by South Korean liberals.
-In South Korea, the term "Jongbuk" is mainly recognized as a extreme right-wing rhetoric that ultra-conservatives use to criticize liberals and progressives.
-South Korean liberals and progressives generally support the Sunshine Policy, are skeptical of sanctions against North Korea, and are critical of Japan.
+Some South Korean liberal media outlets claim that the controversy over his mustache was a backlash from supporters of the liberal faction against Harris's remarks on South Korea's political landscape.
+Harris expressed concern regarding politicians surrounding Moon Jae-in as "Jongbuk" (종북), and was later accused of acting like "Japanese colonial government" (일본 총독) by South Korean liberals.
+South Korean liberals and progressives generally support the Sunshine Policy, are skeptical of sanctions against North Korea, and express hostility toward Japan.